decretist/ICMCL17/conference/ICMCL17.md

 case for many years, from around 2014 through around 2020.

 That changed in early 2021, when Mike Kestemont made me aware of the PIE lemmatizer.
-Kestemont is a researcher at the Universiy of Antwerp specializing in medieval Latin and Middle Dutch literature and also a leading figure in the field of computational text analysis.
+Kestemont is a researcher at the University of Antwerp specializing in medieval Latin and Middle Dutch literature and also a leading figure in the field of computational text analysis.
 The early results of my experiments with using